ipwnosx/docs-1/content/rancher/v2.x/en/troubleshooting/dns/_index.md

 #### Check upstream nameservers in kubedns container

 By default, the configured nameservers on the host (in `/etc/resolv.conf`) will be used as upstream nameservers for kube-dns.
 Sometimes the host will run a local caching DNS nameserver, which means the address in `/etc/resolv.conf` will point to an address in the loopback range (`127.0.0.0/8`) which will be unreachable by the container.
 In case of Ubuntu 18.04, this is done by `systemd-resolved`.
-Since Rancher v2.0.7, we detect if `systemd-resolved` is running, and will automatically use the `/etc/resolv.conf` file with the correct upstream nameservers (which is located at `/run/systemd/resolve/resolv.conf`).
+We detect if `systemd-resolved` is running, and will automatically use the `/etc/resolv.conf` file with the correct upstream nameservers (which is located at `/run/systemd/resolve/resolv.conf`).

 Use the following command to check the upstream nameservers used by the kubedns container: